The number of tiles of $\mathbb{Z}^d$: Concluding remarks

-\begin{question} Let $S$ be a random tile contained in $[n]^d$.
-What is the size of the largest connected component in the subgraph induced by $S$?
-The tiles that achieve the lower-bound correspond to site percolation on $[n]^{d-1}\times [\frac{n}{3}]$ with $p=\frac{1}{3}$.
-In particular, site percolation on $\Z^d$ with $p=\frac{1}{3}$ is supercritical for $d\geq 3$ and subcritical for $d \leq 2$ \footnote{See \url{https://en.wikipedia.org/wiki/Percolation_threshold} } which may suggest a phase transition for having a linear sized connected component at $d = 3$. \end{question}
+\begin{question} Let \(\mathcal S\) be a tile contained in $[n]^d$ chosen uniformly at random.
+What is the size of the largest connected component in the subgraph induced by \(\mathcal S\)?
+The lower-bound family resembles site percolation on \([n]^{d-1}\times[n/3]\) with \(p=1/3\).
+Since site percolation on \(\Z^d\) with \(p=1/3\) is supercritical for \(d\ge 3\) and subcritical for \(d\le 2\)\footnote{See \url{https://en.wikipedia.org/wiki/Percolation_threshold}}, this suggests asking whether a similar phase transition occurs for the largest connected component of a random tile. \end{question}

-\begin{question} In a recent breakthrough, Greenfeld and Tao \cite{GT} disproved the periodic tiling conjecture and constructed a tile in $\Z^3$ which doesn't admit a periodic tiling.

-Is a random tile contained in $[n]^d$ has only periodic tilings w.h.p.?
-If yes, is this tiling unique? \end{question}

-\begin{question} Take a random tile contained in $[n]^d$ and a random lattice $L$ for which it tiles.
-Does $\frac{1}{n}L$ converges to a limiting distribution on lattices? \end{question}